-The Jack a Bee, a lively little breed of dog that is a wonder to watch.
+The Jack a Bee, a lively little dog that is a wonder to watch.
 However, its activity levels and amount of enthusiasm could probably be overwhelming for quieter owners.
 Known either as a Beagle-Jack Russell mix, or a Jack Russell-Beagle variety, this is a really unique breed.
 Eager to please its owners and very intelligent.
-If you’re considering a new canine addition then the Jack a Bee could be the one.
+If you’re considering a new canine addition then the Jack Russell cross Beagle could be the one.

-Jack a Bee pups make marvellous pets for children when introduced at just a few weeks old.
+Jack Russell cross Beagle puppies make marvellous pets for children when introduced at just a few weeks old.
 In contrast, an adult Jack a Bee might be quite apprehensive when introduced to strangers.
 Above all, they are a very easy breed to train, although may prove challenging for a first-time owner.
-Likewise, a Jack a Bee can be quite stubborn at times and easily distracted during training.
+Likewise, a Jack Russell cross Beagle can be quite stubborn at times and easily distracted during training.
 However, with positive reinforcement and lots of discipline you should have a positive result.

 Characteristics of the Jack a Bee

-A Jack a Bee dog will present in various colour combinations.
+These mixed breeds will be present in various colour combinations.
 Certainly, the most widespread colours are white and black, white and tan, white with black patches and black.

 Height Average: height of adult dog between 10 to 16 inches